PlainAdmin/plain-free-bootstrap-admin-template/README.md

 # PlainAdmin - Free Vanilla JS Bootstrap 5 Admin Dashboard Template!
-Here we go
+Here we go, again and again and again

 PlainAdmin is a free and open-source **Vanilla JS admin dashboard template** based on Bootstrap 5 that comes with 5 unique dashboard variations, 300+ essential dashboard components, pages, UI elements, charts, graphs, application UI pages, and more. to provide everything you need to build a data-rich backend or admin panel for almost any sort of web app.